Understanding Clinical Trials

 A controlled trial compares a new treatment with the current best standard treatment (the control).
 In a randomised controlled trial, some people receive the new treatment while others receive the standard treatment.

-If you take part in a randomised trial, you will receive one of the treatments being compared in the trial.
-Your treatment will be chosen by a computer which randomly assigns people to each group.
+Treatment will be chosen by a computer which randomly assigns people to each group.
 This is done so each group has a similar mix of people- to ensure the people getting each treatment can be compared without bias.
 Neither you nor your doctor can choose which treatment you will receive.